 Within the national park, you will also find one of the best caves in Iceland: Vatnshellir, which is cool 200 metres (650 ft.) long.
 With an experienced guide, you will go 35 metres (115 ft.) underground for about a 45-minute tour of the cave, its rock formations, and amazing colours.

 From Arnarstapi, continue on route 574 for about 10 minutes.
 The cave will be on the right of the road.
 Remember that you need a guided tour and you really should book ahead.

-You may have heard of the black-sand beaches of Vík… well this similar, but different.
-Djúpalónssandur is a black beach, but full of little black pebbles instead of sand.
+Djúpalónssandur is a black beach – similar to Vík on the south coast – but full of little black pebbles instead of sand.
 The pebbles have been eroded by the ocean until they’re beautifully round, and are often called the Pearls of Djúpalón.

-The place is also interesting historically; Fishermen used to come from all over the country to fish from here over parts of the year.
-In fact, those ancient fishermen left behind four lifting stones on the beach which are there to this day.
-They used the stones for strength competitions in ages past and the heaviest stone is about 150 kilos (330lb.)!
+Throughout Iceland’s history, fishermen would come to the beach and its surrounding waters for some excellent fishing.
+Many years ago, some fishermen left behind four lifting stones on the beach which are there to this day.
+They used the stones for strength competitions in ages past, and the heaviest stone is about 150 kilos (330lb.)!

 PLEASE NOTE: Be careful and don’t get too close to the sea here.
 There is a powerful rogue wave and people have been hurt or even killed before.